davidbeckingsale/davidbeckingsale.github.io/_posts/2011-08-12-adding-notes-to-simplenote-via-the-command-line-and-dropbox.md

 {% highlight bash %}
     notes my_note.txt write blog post about this
 {% endhighlight %}
 and that will create a note in the folder in my Dropbox that syncs with Simplenote.
 The `[2,10000]` range for putting the args into quotes is a bit hacky, but I wasn't sure how else I could do it, and a quick bit of googling didn't really help.
-I also wanted to avoid having to type quotes on the command line when I was trying to capture a note.</p>
+I also wanted to avoid having to type quotes on the command line when I was trying to capture a note.

 Not bad for 5 minutes work, now I just have to remember to use it!

  [1]: http://simplenoteapp.com/